SignpostMarv/php-markdown/README.md

 This project is derive form [jtopjian's php-markdown-extra][] and the original project at [michelf's origin][].

 The purpose of I fork here is that I just want to use the feature of TOC.
 And I searched on google that [jtopjian's php-markdown-extra] has done that already, but his code is not holden on github.
-So I copied his code here, and made some improvement for supporting anchor link of TOC.
+So I copied his code here, and made some improvement for supporting automatic generated anchor link of TOC.

 The TOC usage like this: